magomimmo/modern-cljs/doc/second-edition/tutorial-16.md

 `advanced` one.
 Do you remember when in the
 [Tutorial 6 - The Easy Made Complex and the Simple Made Easy](https://github.com/magomimmo/modern-cljs/blob/master/doc/second-edition/tutorial-06.md) we introduced the `:export` metadata to allow the `init` function to be called from JS scripts in an HTML page?
-The reason of that `:export` metadata (i.e., `^`) was to protect the `init` function from being aggressively renamed by the CLJS compiler when set to `advanced` mode.
+The reason for that `:export` metadata (i.e., `^`) was to protect the `init` function from being aggressively renamed by the CLJS compiler when set to `advanced` mode.

 The kind of job done by the Google Closure Compiler when used with `advanced` mode is already awesome by itself.
-Recently, it has been even been added a new
+Recently, it has even been added a new
 [`modules` option](https://github.com/clojure/clojurescript/wiki/Compiler-Options#modules)
 which is able to break the JS generated file in small pieces to better support the needs of Single Page Applications (SPA) to download only